Scars on 45: Recent success

 After years struggling to become known in England, the band rose from obscurity when their song "Beauty's Running Wild" was featured in an episode of CSI: New York.

 The band were soon signed to Atlantic Records' Chop Shop Records label, which has been successful in getting previously unsigned bands heard through song placements in popular TV programmes.
 The band's single, "Heart on Fire" was selected as the lead song for the eighth series's soundtrack on ABC's top-rated hospital drama, Grey's Anatomy.

 Scars on 45's first EP, Give Me Something, was released in January 2011 and yielded a hit single of the same name that rose to the top 5 of the Adult Alternative Charts and was recognised as one of the "Top 3 Singles of the Year" by Amazon.com.
 The quintette was also named to Entertainment Weekly's "Must List".

 Their second EP, which also features "Heart on Fire", was released on 24 October 2011.

 The band released Scars on 45, their first full-length studio album, on 10 April 2012.
 The album was selected by the editors at Amazon.com as number 7 out of 50 "Best Albums of 2012".

+Their second full-length studio album was called Safety in Numbers, and was released 7 October 2014.

+The band's third studio album was called Satellite Town, and was released 3 August 2018.

+Their newest release is a single, entitled Silhouettes, which was released on 8 September 2026.